jamiemccarthy/unreliable/README.md

 This means that the `ORDER BY` applies to not just `SELECT` but e.g. `delete_all` and `update_all`.
 It also applies within subqueries.

 The patch is only applied when `Rails.env.test?`, and that boolean is also checked on every invocation, just to make certain it has no effect in any other environment.

+The gem has a large test suite that checks for correctness at several abstraction layers inside ActiveRecord.
+It ensures the correct SQL is generated and that it executes correctly.

 ### No dual-purpose environment please